Neo Gynaikokastro

-Neo Gynaikokastro (Νέο Γυναικόκαστρο, old name: Avret Hişar) is a village in the Kilkis region of Greece.
+Neo Gynaikokastro (Νέο Γυναικόκαστρο, old name: Avret Hisar) is a village in the Kilkis region of Greece.
 It is situated in the municipal unit of Pikrolimni, in the Kilkis municipality, within the Kilkis region of Central Macedonia.

 Geography

 The terrain around Neo Gynaikokastro is a bit hilly.
 The highest point in the vicinity is 188 metres above sea level, 1.6 km north of Neo Gynaikokastro.
 Around Neo Gynaikokastro it is quite sparsely populated, with 42 inhabitants per square kilometre.
 The nearest major community is Kilkis, 13.3 km northeast of Neo Gynaikokastro.
 The area around Neo Gynaikokastro consists mostly of agricultural land.

 The climate in the area is humid and subtropical.
 The average annual temperature in the neighbourhood is 17 °C. The warmest month is August, when the average temperature is 30 °C, and the coldest is December, with 3 °C. Average annual rainfall is 844 millimetres.
 The wettest month is February, with an average of 116 mm of precipitation, and the driest is August, with 21 mm of precipitation.